swilliams11/apigee-auth0-external-authorization/README.md

 ```

 1. You will be redirected to the Auth0 login screen.
+  * login with the Auth0 user that you created.
 2. The authorization code will be downloaded to your local machine.
 3. Copy the authorization code into the request below.
 Be sure to update
   * `org`